bbkane/warg/README.md

 # TODO

+- make outline, allcommands helps use current section, not root section. make outline help for a command just show the flags
 - should I auto add a color flag, what about a version subcommand.
 I literally want these in all my apps
 - Add a sentinal value (UNSET?) to be used with optional flags that unsets the flag? sets the flag to the default value?
 So I can use fling without passing -i 'README.*' all the time :)
 - use https://stackoverflow.com/a/16946478/2958070 for better number handling?